College Football National Championship Odds: Chaos and Upsets Shake the Race After Week 6

 • Even with Alabama beating Vanderbilt in convincing fashion, and Ty Simpson being among the Heisman Trophy odds favorites, the Crimson Tide only saw their odds shorten from +850 to +800

-• Behind another poor performance from Arch Manning, Texas fell from being the third-biggest favorite (+800) to being the sixth-biggest favorite (+1800)
+• Behind another poor performance from Arch Manning, Texas fell from being the third-biggest favorite (+800) to the sixth favorite (+1800)

-• Penn State (+800 to +3500) slid down even further than Texas after UCLA, led by interim head coach Tim Skipper and interim play caller Jerry Neuheisel, upset the Nittany Lions 42-37
+• Penn State (+800 to +3500) slid down even further than Texas after UCLA, with interim head coach Tim Skipper and interim play-caller Jerry Neuheisel led the way, upset the Nittany Lions 42-37

 • Georgia (remained at +1000), Ole Miss (+2000 to +1800), Oklahoma (+2000 to +1800), Texas A&M (+2500 to +2000), Notre Dame (+3000 to +2500), and LSU (+2500 to +2800) were among the marquee programs that saw minimal movement